standardebooks/manual/9-metadata.rst

 .. tip::

-	The :bash:`se build-manifest -s .` command generates a complete manifest that can be copied-and-pasted into the ebook’s metadata file.
+	The :bash:`se build-manifest .` command generates a complete manifest and write it directly to the ebook’s metadata file.

 #.
 The manifest is in alphabetical order.